ShaunCurtis/Blazr.Bind/readme.md

 .Net7.0 introduced another way to do component binding in Blazor.
-While, it was done with good intentions, It's probably mor confusing than ever to the people who it is aimed at.
+While, it was done with good intentions, It's probably more confusing than ever to the people who it is aimed at.

 Binding is the way Blazor establishes a two way communication channel with an edit component.
 Normally that will be `input` or similar html element, but could be a more exotic edit mechanism - we'll look at one later.